xarantolus/Collect/README.md

 You're using this tool at your own risk.
 I am not responsible for any lost data like passwords or websites.

 ## Credits
-   [Website Scraper Module](https://github.com/website-scraper/node-website-scraper): MIT license.
+   [Website Scraper Module](https://github.com/website-scraper/node-website-scraper): MIT License.
 I really want to thank the creators.
 This server is mostly a user interface to this module and would never have been possible without their work.

-   [Website Scraper Module PhantomJS Plugin](https://github.com/website-scraper/node-website-scraper-phantom): MIT license.
+   [Website Scraper Module PhantomJS Plugin](https://github.com/website-scraper/node-website-scraper-phantom): MIT License.
 Makes processing dynamic pages as easy as pie.

-   [The UIkit library](https://github.com/uikit/uikit): Copyright YOOtheme GmbH under the MIT license.
+   [The UIkit library](https://github.com/uikit/uikit): Copyright YOOtheme GmbH under the MIT License.
 I really love this UI framework.

+   [ArchiverJS](https://github.com/archiverjs/node-archiver): Mit License. `node-archiver` is a nice module for generating all kind of archive files.
+It is used to [create backups](API_doc.md#backup-get).

-   [Ionicons](https://github.com/ionic-team/ionicons): MIT license.
+   [Ionicons](https://github.com/ionic-team/ionicons): MIT License.
 The icons are really nice.
 I used the `ion-ios-cloudy-outline` icon.

    [Notification Sound](https://freesound.org/people/philitup321/sounds/204369/): CC0 1.0 Universal License